 The problem of non-taxed is even worse for earlier tax periods.
 Although the FTA does not report the share of non-taxed before 1995/96, Dell et al. (2007) estimated this share from the difference between the Swiss population over 20 (census report) and the number of taxed people.
 They find the covered part of the population to be lower the earlier the period in question.
 According to their estimations the share of tax subjects represented in FTA tax statistic varies from 94% in 1993/1994 to 13.7% back in 1933.
 It is highly questionable if analysis based only on a small fraction of the population is appropriate.

-Summary and Conclusion
+Discussion and Conclusion

-In this paper we checked the suitability of tax data to carry out inequality trend research and showed that tax data has strong advantages like long time availability and solid population coverage, but in the same time not all theoretically relevant concepts are addressed properly.
+In this paper we checked the suitability of tax data to carry out inequality trend research and showed that tax data has strong advantages like long time availability and not suffering a middle class bias like survey data, but in the same time not all theoretically relevant concepts are addressed properly.
 After pointing out ideal inequality related theoretical concepts concerning the definition of economic resources, statistical units, measurement of inequality and coverage issues, we evaluated the advantages and disadvantages of real tax data by using Swiss income tax data provided by the Federal Tax Administration (FTA) as an example.
 In the following, we want to sort out major and minor methodological issues by projecting the conclusions from the case of Switzerland to a more general level of how methodological options affect the assessment of income distributions.

 Regarding aggregated tax statistics, some central conceptual imperfections need to be mentioned.
 While the state of the art is to use data sources that include measures for income, wealth and consumptions alike to allow a holistic view on economic well-being, aggregated tax statistics report only on income or wealth and cover expenses only partially.
 The fact that the data is presented in an aggregated form also means that analyses with the goal of decomposing inequality components are not applicable.
 The potential for extended inequality analysis is therefore restricted.
 Additionally, central definitions of economic resources are data-driven.
 Regarding income conventional measures like pre- or post-redistribution income measures cannot be addressed.
 Rather, taxable income is at hand, which has to be situated between the pole of market outcome and income disposable for consumption.
 Furthermore, the statistical units of tax data are fiscal households and not real households and up to date it was not clear, how the assessment of inequality is affected by this conceptual difference.